 What is inertia and why is it important?

 Generators convert the kinetic energy of the spinning turbines into electrical energy.
 The principle of conservation of energy governs the relationship between system power and the kinetic energy of the rotors – if there is insufficient supply to meet demand, the rotors will slow down and system frequency will fall, and vice versa.
-A sudden loss of generation or surge in demand and lead to a rapid change in frequency, which can damage equipment connected to the grid:
+A sudden loss of generation or surge in demand can lead to a rapid change in frequency, which can damage equipment connected to the grid:

 - Large frequency drops can damage transformers and induction motors due to the high magnetising currents required for maintaining flux.
 These devices are widely used in electricity transmission and distribution networks as well as in consumer appliances, so avoiding large frequency deviations is important to avoid damaging both network infrastructure and end-user devices